 The statements, views and opinions expressed in this column are solely those of the author and do not necessarily represent those of this site.
 This site does not give financial, investment or medical advice.

-In other words, Putin’s basic view is a repudiation — a total rejection — of the very concept of empire: it’s a rejection of the right of foreigners to control any country, anywhere, anytime.
+Vladimir Putin’s basic view has been expressed so many times, in so many different contexts, and it’s always the same: that the only people who have a sovereign right to any land, are the people who live on that land — nobody who lives outside that land does.
+In other words, his basic view is a repudiation — a total rejection — of the very concept of empire: it’s a rejection of the right of foreigners to control any country, anywhere, anytime.
 Residence is determinative.
 According to Putin, the only justification that a country can ever have for invading another country is if and when that invasion is in direct and immediate response to that other country’s having invaded their land — purely defensive.
 Other than this, no invasion of any land by foreigners is acceptable.

 The U.S. and its allies endorse empires — endorse conquest.
 This view was first extensively promoted during 1877-1902 by the founder of the Rhodes Trust, Cecil Rhodes, a self-avowed racist who passionately advocated that all “races” be subordinated to “the first race”: the British.
 However, he was willing that, if necessary, this empire would fly the U.S. flag instead of the English flag.